undoLogic/digi-display/README.md

   - Leave
     - Reboot

+The computer should reboot and automatically start the screen

-#### Prevent screen from going to sleep
+#### Prevent screen from going to sleep (not working yet)
 Open a terminal and type in the following commands:
 ```angular2html
 gsettings set org.gnome.desktop.session idle-delay 0
 systemctl mask suspend.target
 ```
-- The second command will require a admin password
+- The second command will require an admin password

-The computer should reboot and automatically start the screen

 #### Change background image
 Right-click on the desktop background and choose **Desktop Preferences**